 DIY a rain shower with this neat tutorial!
 Keep up with the theme by having a couple of clear umbrellas and a few raincoats on standby for photo props.

 Let your guests have funny faces with these photo booth props.
 If you’re using wooden dowels as the handles for your props, it’s best to paint these in black.
 Doing so will ensure they won’t steal too much attention on the photos.

 23. Tulle And String Lights Backdrop

 This backdrop layers a white tablecloth, a few yards of tulle, and some string lights and beads.
-When attaching the lights and beads, I recommend using command hooks to hold them in place.
+When attaching the lights and beads, I suggest using command hooks to hold them in place.

 24. Invitation Backdrop

 Love your invitation a little too much?
 Turn it into a photo backdrop to let everyone remember the fun celebration!
-Don’t forget to place the date on the backdrop as well.
-That way, everyone will be reminded when your next birthday or anniversary is.
+Don’t forget to place the date on the backdrop as well so everyone will be reminded when your next birthday or anniversary is.
 Wink wink!